SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 How can I avoid using complex xpath expressions in my test?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These element IDs should be explicitly created by the application designer,
+Where possible, element IDs should be explicitly created by the application designer,
 not automatically generated.
 Automatically generated (non-descriptive)
 element IDs (i.e. id_147) tend to cause two problems: first, each time the
 application is deployed, different element IDs could be generated.
 If the